-This page represents the most commonly approached topics from our users.
+This page presents the most commonly asked questions from our users.

 The information on the RAIS can be used for teaching material and performing risk assessments that comply with EPA guidance.
 Feel free to use the information; it is available to the public.
-However, please give proper credit to the RAIS and the team from Oak Ridge National Laboratory and The University of Tennessee where you see fit.
+Please give proper credit to the RAIS and the team from Oak Ridge National Laboratory and The University of Tennessee, however, where you see fit.
 Also, the databases we maintain are updated on a quarterly basis or sooner, so you may need to "time-stamp" any information you download.

 No, the RAIS databases are solely an internet service.
 If you wish to have a stand alone software package for your laptop or desktop PC that performs many tasks similar to the RAIS, please download SADA (Spatial Analysis and Decision Assistance).
 This software was developed with the same databases and equations used by the RAIS.
 Spatial Analysis and Decision Assistance (SADA) is free software that incorporates tools from environmental assessment fields into an effective problem solving environment.
 These tools include integrated modules for visualization, geospatial analysis, statistical analysis, human health risk assessment, cost-effective analysis, sampling design, and decision analysis.

 The toxicity values are updated in real time for IRIS, PPRTV, and HEAST.
 Other toxicity sources like ATSDR, OPP, and CalEPA are updated semiannually.
 The What's New link will tell you when a value has been updated.
 Besides toxicity values, we also maintain Regulatory ARARS and other

 The RAIS Team has developed one to five day risk assessment courses that use the RAIS and EPA calculators.
 We can modify these courses to meet any client's needs.
 Contact an RAIS representative.
 Please remember the RAIS already has 2 online training platforms: 1) What is Risk Assessment? and 2) RAIS Main Tutorial.